Advertisement

 Semi-Trailer (HC)

 For serious freight — palletised goods, interstate runs, large equipment.
-Requires an HC licence and careful route planning.

 B-Double